How to Enable Telnet and SSH on Cisco Router and Switches?

 Configure SSH on Cisco Router and Switch step by step guide

 This article is going to shows the CCNA students to configure and enable telnet and ssh on Cisco router and switches.
 The Telnet is an old and non-secure application protocol for remote control services.
 You can configure telnet on all Cisco switches and routers with the following step by step guides.
-But it’s not the best way to the wide area network.
+But it’s not the best way to the wide-area network.
 However, we just going to enable telnet and ssh to test them for CCNA Certification exams.

 Enable Telnet and SSH on Cisco Router

 To enable telnet on Cisco router, simply do it with “line vty” command.
-First of the first download the CCNA Lab for Enable Telnet and SSH on Cisco Router from Telnet and SSH Lab.
+First of the first download the CCNA Lab to Enable Telnet and SSH on Cisco Router from Telnet and SSH Lab.
 The Lab is configured with DHCP server and all clients get an IP address from DHCP Server on Router.